codetojoy/WarO_Java_9_Gradle/README.md

 * Compare the `build.gradle` files with the `module-info.java` files.
 * Automatic modules are specified in `dependencies` as usual.
 Gradle must be doing work to translate between the two. e.g. Resolving that `spring.beans` is `org.springframework:spring-beans:4.1.5.RELEASE`

+### TODO

+* Consolidate build logic in a root-level `build.gradle`
+* The `org.peidevs.waro.base` module exports internals to `org.peidevs.waro.function` for testing.
+This needs to be cleaned up.